CIDARLAB/Cello-v2-1-Core/README.md

 Alternatively, you could make a script to call the ```CELLO3``` process and use this codebase as an API.

 #
-### Library/Sample Inputs
+### Library
-Can be found in the [library](/library/) folder.
-This includes the UCF files for Cello, as well as a few dozen Verilog files to test Cello with.
-You may use your own Verilog files or modified UCF files to run Cello and choose a different a different folder to store them by speifying "inpath".
-But make sure that all the input files are valid, and they are organized in the right folder.
+Input files can be found in the [library](/library/) folder.
+This includes the UCF files for Cello, as well as a few dozen Verilog files.
+You may use your own Verilog files (structural or behavioral) or modified UCF files.

 #
 ### Example Output
 Here is an example of what the result from Cello looks like in the terminal.
 It uses the and.v circuit pared with Bth1C1G1T1 UCF.
 After running this experiment, you will see other files generated in the output folder as well.
 The important takeaways are the *circuit score* and the *design*, which will be returned to the terminal.
 Because additional convenience features are on the backlog, it is important to check the terminal for the *circuit score* and the *design* Cello made.

 Example resulting design outputted by Cello.